yetanotherco/aligned-layer/docs/0_internal/2_deploy_contracts.md

     - Holesky: `contracts/script/output/holesky/alignedlayer_deployment_output.json`
     - Sepolia: `contracts/script/output/sepolia/alignedlayer_deployment_output.json`

+11. Upgrade the new contracts addresses in docs/3_guides/7_contract_addresses.md

+12. Create a PR with the new contract addresses and the updated docs.

 ## BatcherPaymentsService Contracts

 1. You should have a keystore for the Batcher, with the Seedphrase saved on paper.